 Equity awards improve our ability to attract executives by providing a total compensation package that is competitive with market practices, while also serving as a retention tool due to their multi-year vesting requirements.
 We grant equity awards to NEOs on an annual basis.
 Outside of the annual grant cycle, we typically make grants in connection with hiring, promotions, significant changes in responsibilities, extraordinary performance, or to achieve internal equity.
 Our Compensation Committee takes into account, on a subjective basis, various factors in connection with making its determination.
 These factors include the responsibilities, past performance and anticipated future contributions of the NEO, the competitiveness of the NEO's overall compensation package with reference to peer group practices, the NEO's existing equity holdings, the extent to which these holdings are vested and the recommendations of our CEO (other than with respect to his own compensation).
 Beginning in 2012, our Compensation Committee began taking into account "burn rate" in relation to our industry "burn rate guidelines", per certain stockholder and proxy advisor methodology, as an additional factor in making its determinations with respect to long-term equity awards.
-In 2016, after taking into account the long-term incentive and total direct compensation reference levels of the primary peer group as well as our CEO's recommendations (other than with respect to his own compensation), our Compensation Committee used its judgment to determine the value of equity awards that it believed would provide those NEOs sufficient incentive to help us implement our six-step plan and achieve our longer term objectives while likely meeting our near-term retention objectives, in each case in light of the contributions expected of those executive officers in 2016.
+In 2016, after taking into account the long-term incentive and total direct compensation Committee used its judgment to determine the value of equity awards that it believed would provide those NEOs sufficient incentive to help us implement our six-step plan and achieve our longer term objectives while likely meeting our near-term retention objectives, in each case in light of the contributions expected of those executive officers in 2016.

 Performance-Based Restricted Stock Units (PRSUs).
 PRSUs represent the right to receive one share of Class A common stock for each PRSU that vests upon the settlement date, which is the date on which certain pre-defined performance requirements are satisfied over a specified performance period.
 Following grants of PRSUs to our CEO and former CRO in 2015, our Compensation Committee granted only PRSUs to our executive officers in 2016 in furtherance of our pay for performance philosophy.
-The transition of the rest of our executive officers to 100% PRSUs as part of our regular annual grant cycle represents another important step taken by our Compensation Committee to continue to drive a payfor-performance culture.
+The transition of the rest of our executive officers to 100% PRSUs as part of our regular annual grant cycle represents another important step taken by our Compensation Committee to continue to drive a pay-for-performance culture.
 None of the earnings under our NEOs' equity awards are guaranteed until after the applicable performance period has been completed.